-Diwali, better known as the festival of lights, is a time of year that millions of families look forward to because of all the delicious bites.
-From savory to sweet, cooking up a storm in the kitchen for this auspicious day is always fun for the entire family.
+Diwali, also known as the festival of lights, is one of the most celebrated festivals within the Hindu, Jain, and Sikh communities.
+From savory to sweet treats, millions of families look forward to celebrating and cooking up a storm in the kitchen for this auspicious time of year.

-Before we dive into the recipes, we are going to teach you how to make fresh paneer right at home.
-With this homemade paneer recipe, you can truly make any of our main dishes right from scratch!
+Learn how to make fresh paneer right at home.
+With this homemade paneer recipe, you can make any of our main dishes right from scratch!

 - 1 gallon whole milk